wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 To manage large amounts of data and people, enterprises group them in various ways, as in an organization chart.

+Enterprises are more used to hierarchical groups which reflect the traditional organization chart of vice presidents above directors above managers, etc. Effective or not, all data needs to fit into such an arrangement.
+"Conway's Law" was coined for the observation that systems tend to look like the organizational structure of the people building them.

 So enterprise workers need to make <strong>complex queries</strong> of data in order to filter out irrelevant parts of the large organization.
 For example, Microsoft Azure provides KQL (Kusto Query Language) with <a target="_blank" href="https://jmespath.org/tutorial.html">JMESPath</a> to select specific values from within a sea of data.

-   Tags are useful and flexible, but enterprises are more used to hierarchical groups which reflect the traditional organization chart of vice presidents above directors above managers, etc. Effective or not, all data needs to fit into such an arrangement.
-"Conway's Law" was coined for the observation that systems tend to look like the organizational structure of the people building them.

 > Enterprise software needs to create <strong>reports showing an indented hierarchy</strong> rather than a mere two-dimensional list.
 Enterprise software needs to accommodate complex organizational structures.

+To support innovation, additional ways to group people and data are needed.
+For example, each person may be in one or more projects, teams,locations, roles, levels, and have several skills, certifications, security clearances, etc. Tags are often used, but require management, so dynamic assignment of groups based on various attributes are needed.

+Due to the <strong>greater complexity</strong> with enterprises, every field on enterprise data entry forms need to be searchable.
+It's not enough for vendors to simply provide a "Next" button for users to hunt for a value within a long list.

-And one other thing: executives at enterprises are paid a lot of money so many of them expect to be treated like VIP rock stars.
+And one other thing: executives at enterprises are paid a lot of money so many of them expect to be treated with deference, like VIP rock stars in 3-Michelin star restaurants.

 <a name="Analytics"></a>